Introduction to Kanna and Its Modern Relevance

 Challenges and Innovations in Ethical Sourcing

-To address these challenges, companies like Afrigetics and Zembrin®’s producers actively invest in transparency and community partnerships.
-By supporting education, local employment, and sustainable farming practices, they are setting a standard for how the natural products industry can responsibly source and commercialize traditional medicinal plants (6).
+To overcome these challenges, companies such as Afrigetics and Zembrin®’s producers invest in transparency and community engagement.
+Through education, employment, and sustainable farming, they set a strong example of how the natural products industry can responsibly manage traditional plants (6).

 Why Ethical Sourcing Matters